yinkaipeng/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 ======================    ============  ======================================================================

 Following serializers are supported:

+JSON: Handles UTF8 encoded Json (strict syntax) and requires no additional configration.
+Object names in the JSON are mapped directly to columns with the same name in the Hive table.
+Internally uses org.apache.hive.hcatalog.data.JsonSerDe but is independent of the Serde of the Hive table.

 DELIMITED: Handles simple delimited textual data.
 Internally uses LazySimpleSerde but is independent of the Serde of the Hive table.